So many of my clients tell me “I have a stationery addiction!!! Why am I addicted to stationery?”

 They can also speak to you about what you deserve.
-Maybe as a kid your family couldn’t afford to get the cool stuff.
-Maybe mum or dad didn’t approve of it… So now, as an adult you’ve decided you deserve to have some nice things.
-When you see something you like, you buy it because they don’t cost much anyway right?
+Maybe as a child, your family couldn’t afford to get the cool stuff.
+Maybe mum or dad didn’t approve of it… So now, as an adult, you’ve decided you deserve to have some nice things.
+When you see something you like, you buy it to treat yourself – and they don’t cost much anyway, right?
 It’s your guilty pleasure.
 You forget about how much is sitting around at home already and buy the latest stuff.

-This one’s simply a “beat yourself up thing”.
-You won’t use any of your stationery because you think you’ll ruin said diary, planner or notebook with your chicken scrawl.
+This one’s simply a ‘beat yourself up thing’.
+You won’t use any of your stationery because you think you’ll ruin that pretty diary, planner or notebook with your chicken scrawl.

-We always have an intention to use them up but often we have a large surplus because of the above promises and reasons.
+We always have an intention to use the stationery we buy but often we end up with a large surplus because of the above reasons.
 When used, they often live up to their promise, but often they sit, wasting away in the cupboard.

 So, what to do with them?
 Your challenge is to cull your stash to your ultimate favourites that you’ll use this year.
 Give the others away so they can be enjoyed.
 Most importantly, start using them!